What Is a Living-Learning Community?

 Living-Learning Communities encourage strong mentoring relationships between faculty and students, as well as the value of developing communities of shared purpose.
 Nationally, research has consistently shown benefits of the faculty-student interaction in Living-Learning Communities to include:?

 The Arts LLC is designed for those students interested in music, theatre, visual arts and architecture.
 The course will explore all facets of art in our culture, how we view and respond to art, and the value of art to our society and world.
-Activities will include trips to art galleries, theater productions, concerts and opportunities to view local architecture.
+Free activities may include trips to art galleries, theater productions, concerts and opportunities to view local architecture.
 All majors are welcome to apply for this LLC section.

 The story of power and empowerment has long occupied the attention of scholars and advocates.
 This year alone, the “revolutions and struggles in Egypt, Syria, Tunisia and elsewhere were carried out by brave people who recognized that by using nonviolent action, rejecting fear, and keeping nonviolent discipline, they could end decades-long oppression.”
 Additionally at home, the social movements and institutional “crack downs” have raised questions about the rhetoric of propaganda protest and their function in our social and political landscape.